Ether (prophet): Narration

 Ether's grandfather Moron had been king of the Jaredites.
 Moron was overthrown and "dwelt in captivity all the remainder of his days".
 Ether's father, Coriantor, was born while his father was captive and Coriantor "dwelt in captivity all his days".
 Ether "was a prophet of the Lord" and "lived in the days of Coriantumr; and Coriantumr was king over all the land".
-The people rejected his teachings concerning a "New Jerusalem", causing him to hide in a cave, where he witnessed the destruction of the Jaredites.
-Ether was compelled to preach to Coriantumr, who also rejected his word.
-After sealing up the records, Ether's final words were, "Whether the Lord will that I be translated, or that I suffer the will of the Lord in the flesh, it mattereth not, if it so be that I am saved in the kingdom of God.
-Amen."
+He sees and prophesies many things but the people reject his teachings because they refuse to believe what they have not seen for themselves.
+Because of their rejection, Ether retreats to hide in a cave and record what happens to his people.
+He is later sent by the Lord to prophesy to King Coriantumr that he and his family can be saved if they will repent, but is again rejected.
+At the end of his record, Ether reflects on whether he will be translated to heaven or die like a normal man.